VinayLondhe14/mixtape/README.md

 # How to build and run the app

-mixtape is a Java based app using the Gradle package manager.
+mixtape is a Java+Gradle based app.
 Currently, there are 2 ways to run it

 ## Running using docker